It took a few attempts, but I finally landed on just the right texture and flavor for a beautiful “naked” wedding cake, one with no dairy.

 When the cake was done, it was really moist, more moist than usual, but it did not rise properly.
 It was heavy.
 Two days later, it actually tasted better, but the texture was dense and grainy.
 Not a good wedding cake candidate, and it didn’t taste like my mother’s cake.

+Take two.
 Next, I tried a shortening cake from that product’s website.
-All I’m going to say about this was that although beautiful, it was so dry, no amount of sprinkled syrup could revive it.
+All I’m going to say about it was that although beautiful, it was so dry, no amount of sprinkled syrup could revive it.

 Cake three was an all-oil cake from a Depression-era cookbook.
 This one had a better flavor, was quite moist and I thought I had hit the right formula.
 However, although the smaller layers came out great, the largest layer fell in the oven before I had even opened the oven door!
 The outside was quite brown and the inside was pretty raw.